 - 2 tablespoons sliced almonds

-- In a small saucepan, bring the juices, sugar and lemon peel to a boil.
+- In a small saucepan, bring the juices, sugar and lemon zest to a boil.
 Reduce heat; carefully add pear halves.
 Cover and simmer for 8-10 minutes or until tender.
 Remove pears with a slotted spoon; refrigerate for 1 hour.

 - Bring poaching liquid to a boil; cook until liquid is reduced to about 2 tablespoons.
 Cool.

 - In a microwave, melt chocolate and baking chips in separate bowls; stir until smooth.
 Drizzle chocolate on a plate.
 Place pear halves on plate; top with sherbet.
 Drizzle with the poaching liquid and melted chips.
 Sprinkle with almonds.
 Serve immediately.
-Yield: 2 servings.